sjbylo/misc/demo-crw/README.md

 Other features that can be shown include:

-1. The ease of use of the modern editor, including short cuts and code completion.
+1. The ease of use of the modern editor, including short cuts and code completion

 2. The search feature